Origin of the Term Jukebox

 If the above is correct, which the editor believes it is, and the juke bands in order to lower the overall costs were replaced by nickel-in-the-slot machines, alias automatic phonographs, it is obvious that the coin-operated machines in the juke-joints would be called juke-boxes.
 Again, in the book "The Story of the Blues" by Paul Oliver the following sentence can be found on page 140: "...A hand-wound phonograph could now provide music for dancing more cheaply, and often with greater variety than could a single singer, a duo or even a string band.
 In the late thirties the inroads made in group entertainment by the record industry were bolstered by the introduction of the mechanical players, which could handle as many as fifty records at a time.
 They were set up in the country districts at every crossing café, and in every joint and juke.
 The latter gave them their name - juke-boxes began to replace live musicians everywhere; florid, chromium plated and enamelled in genuine pop art fashion, they were installed at roadside booths, even on breakfast counters...".
 That sentence tells more clearly than anything the origin of the word juke-box.
 The definition of the term 'juke joint' (n) was, when it was still young in the official vocabulary: "a small, inexpensive establishment for eating, drinking, or dancing to the music of a jukebox" (1937).

 The term juke-box used mainly in the Delta area, was of course not accepted in the 'white' areas of the United States, where the colloquial term automatic phonograph was used until the late thirties.
 The famous band leader Glenn Miller was, if the editor is not mistaken, the first to use the word juke-box publicly in an interview with "Time Magazine" in the late thirties (1939).
 Glenn Miller's use of the term might well have inspired Albert Stillman to write the lyrics for 'Juke Box Saturday Night' with music by Paul McGrane (from "Stars On Ice", and recorded in 1942).
 Since then a lot of music recordings have been made with the term jukebox in the title.
 According to the book "The Jukebox Bluebook" by Ben C. Humphries (1st ed., 1990) the word jukebox was used as slang among patrons, operators, and members of the industry in the thirties, but the word was not actually used in advertising until AMI used the term to introduce the model A, nicknamed Mother of Plastic, in the spring of 1946.
 The latest reliable information comes from Ken Dowell, who searched "newspapers.com" in 2020, and the first mention he found of a "juke box" was in a gossipy column called the Town Crier in the Akron Beacon Journal of December 14, 1939.
-The author, Anthony Weitzel, reported that "…Bernard and Viola Berk plotting New Year's eve at their winter place in Eustis, Florida, where the hottest dive in town is a hamburger palace equipped with a 'juke-box'.
+The writer and columnist Anthony Weitzel reported that "…Bernard and Viola Berk plotting New Year's eve at their winter place in Eustis, Florida, where the hottest dive in town is a hamburger palace equipped with a 'juke-box'.
 A 'juke-box ' in case you haven't been south, is a nickel music-box…the kind the syndicates are squabbling over".
 Also Ken Dowell found that a September 22, 1940, article in the Baltimore Sun clarified: "…You may not know that powerful instrument, the juke-box, by its trade name, but you have surely seen it in the corner of the local drugstore, the roadside hamburger bar, or any of the eat-drink-and-dance places which can't afford homemade music…".

 It is quite interesting to note today, that there was a discussion in the American magazine "Billboard" in the period 1941-43, whether all manufacturers should use a common term, namely Coinograph, for the automatic music machines.
 However, the new term was never accepted by the trade, and one reason might have been that it had been used as a model name forty years earlier by the slot-machine company Geo.
 F. Krieger & Co. in Chicago, and in addition the name had been used as the title of a newsletter published by RCA Victor.
 Also it is interesting to note, that only the term phonograph was used in the film "Gang War" made 1940 on location in Harlem, New York.
 The film describes the rivalry between two operators who want to control the local market.
 Today that one is considered a 'black' cult film in the States together with many others of the forties including the film entitled "Juke Joint" made 1947 with music by Red Calhoun.